 Best Auto Top Off System - Keeping Your Aquarium Stable (2020 Reviews 🏅)

 Aquarium automation is becoming more and more of a reality to the modern aquarist these days.
 One of the most common applications of tank automation are auto top of systems (AKA ATOs).
 These systems work to add freshwater to your aquarium as water evaporates.
 In saltwater tanks, they are extremely valuable in maintaining stable salinity levels as salinity can swing as water evaporates and does not get replaced.
-In freshwater tanks, this will keep your water levels stable so your filtration can run optimally and so your tank doesn't completely dry out.
+In freshwater tanks, this will keep your water level stable so your filtration can run optimally and so your tank doesn't completely dry out.

 Replacing evaporated water can be a real pain, especially for those with larger aquariums.
 Auto top off systems make things easy for you to manage without carrying a bucket of water everyday.
 However, you have to be very diligent about the system you choose.
 Auto top off systems can be finicky and selecting one of poor quality ones can lead to a tank disaster and possibly an expensive home repair bill!